tylerwatkins101/regression-diagnostics/README.md

 # How to Use the Package

-After importing the RegressionDiagnostics class to your working environment with
+After importing the RegressionDiagnostics class to your working environment with:

 from regression_diagnostics import RegressionDiagnostics

-Instantiate an object as rd = RegressionDiagnostics(actual_values, predicted_values)
+Instantiate an object as:

+rd = RegressionDiagnostics(actual_values, predicted_values)

 Use the functions: